jordandouglas/resub/examples/aaRS/README.md

 - `resub_uryzme.xml` contains a subset of the sites in the alignment above (Class I and II)

+The two Class trees are linked onto the same timescale using divergence time estimates from a previous tree of life study.

 1. To select the cherry, edit `config.json` to contain the right cherry, and also the right MRCA node that the alphabet transition should occur at.
 For example to use the `IV` cherry make sure that `state1=I` and `state2=V`, and that the `focalPrior` points to the common ancestor of IleRS and ValRS:

 ```